venice1200/TapClock/README.md

 * Around 20-21hrs runtime
   * As of power saving "Uptime" shows now the **real 32u4 runtime** instead of timed uptime.
   * After 20hrs running my "Uptime" shows a value of 3 minutes :-)
+v0.5.2
+* Added USB Power detection
+* The Clock stays active if Usb Power if connected and don't go to sleep
+* The Clock is no longer set back to compile time on a reset
+* Charging is shown as a glowing right LED

 <br>
 <br>
 Work in progress...